charliecalvert/CloudNotes/Assignments/GruntCheck.md

 grunt test
 ```

 The emphasis here is on learning to format your code correctly.
 In particular, see the [Google style guide][gsg].
-The JSCS tests in this project follow the Google style guides, except that our indent is four spaces rather than two.
+The [JSCS][jscs] tests in this project follow the Google style guides, except that our indent is four spaces rather than two.

 [jscs]: https://github.com/jscs-dev/node-jscs
 [jshint]: http://jshint.com/docs/
 [jsb]: https://github.com/beautify-web/js-beautify
 [gsg]: https://google.github.io/styleguide/javascriptguide.xml

-This assignment turned out to be more difficult than I thought it would be at first.
-The main problem came when shortening lines longer than 120 characters.
-Yet, these style guidelines are reasonable, and we should follow them.
-Furthermore, it has proved nearly impossible to get either me or my students to properly format their code without some kind of hard metric, and this provides one for us.
+Note that I want you shorten lines longer than 120 characters.
+This can be complicated at time, but I believe this and the other style guidelines are reasonable, and we should follow them.
+Furthermore, it has proved nearly impossible to get either my students or me to properly format our code without some kind of hard metric, and this provides one for us.

 **NOTE**: _When viewing the Google style guide, you may find it easiest to select the **Toggle All Summaries** option at the top of the file._